jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 # 2. ARINC429 101: Basics

-The A429 format is based in transferring fixed-lenght 32 bit frames refereds as "words".
+The A429 format is based on transferring fixed-length 32 bit frames referred to as "words".
 These words contain an id, its value and some extra information.

-We can distingish three main different types of encoding:
+We can distinguish three main types of encoding:

 * Binary (BNR): normally used to encode floating point values
 * Binary Coded Decimal (BCD): normally used to encode integers